hiiamboris/red-spaces-gitlab-mirror/widgets/guide.md

 	]
 ]
 ```
-Note that limits fix the horizontal size and restrict vertical size from 1 to `list-pages` heights of the drop-box.
+Note that chosen limits fix the horizontal size and restrict vertical size from 1 to `list-pages` heights of the drop-box.

 ![](https://link.storjshare.io/raw/jwtiabvp6myahg3zzf3q5zoii7la/gif/spaces/drop-box-guide/drop-box-16.gif)